Can my Australian life cover be claimed if I die while travelling overseas… and what exactly happens next?

 Is living overseas considered an "increased risk" that will affect my premiums?

-Cover restrictions or a higher premium may apply if you travel to a country that the Australian Government considers dangerous.
+Cover restrictions or a higher premium may apply when you take out cover if you're planning on travelling to a country that the Australian Government considers dangerous.
 See travel advisories issued by the Department of Foreign Affairs and Trade (DFAT) to find out which countries those are.

 Can I still take out life cover with an Australian insurer if I'm living abroad?